ChaseDurand/Ableton-Live-Sample-Tagger/README.md

 ## Usage

-Run main.py from any location, then enter the root directory of project files when prompted.
+Run [main.py](/main.py) from any location, then enter the root directory of project files when prompted.

+## Disclaimer

+**This project is not endorsed or affaliated with Ableton in any way.
+"Ableton" is a trademark of Ableton AG.**